AckerlyXu/heima/articles/automation/automation-dsc-onboarding.md

 2. Connect to Azure Resource Manager using **Add-AzureRmAccount -EnvironmentName AzureChinaCloud**
 3. Download the PowerShell DSC metaconfigurations for the machines you want to onboard from the Automation account to which you want to onboard nodes:

+    ```powershell
     # Define the parameters for Get-AzureRmAutomationDscOnboardingMetaconfig using PowerShell Splatting
     $Params = @{

         ResourceGroupName = 'ContosoResources'; # The name of the ARM Resource Group that contains your Azure Automation Account
         AutomationAccountName = 'ContosoAutomation'; # The name of the Azure Automation Account where you want a node on-boarded to
         ComputerName = @('web01', 'web02', 'sql01'); # The names of the computers that the meta configuration will be generated for
         OutputFolder = "$env:UserProfile\Desktop\";
     }
     # Use PowerShell splatting to pass parameters to the Azure Automation cmdlet being invoked
     # For more info about splatting, run: Get-Help -Name about_Splatting
     Get-AzureRmAutomationDscOnboardingMetaconfig @Params
+    ```

 4. You should now have a folder called ***DscMetaConfigs***, containing the PowerShell DSC metaconfigurations for the machines to onboard (as an administrator):

+    ```powershell
     Set-DscLocalConfigurationManager -Path $env:UserProfile\Desktop\DscMetaConfigs
+    ```

 ## Secure registration